Chuo-ku Tourism Association Official Blog

 hatuinu201917.JPG

-In the middle of the Edo period, it was separated from Kasama Inari Shrine in Ibaraki Prefecture, one of Japan's three major Inari shrines.
+In the middle of the Edo period, it was split off from Kasama Inari Shrine in Ibaraki Prefecture, one of Japan's three largest Inari shrines.

 hatuinu201927.JPG